monitoringartist/dockbix-agent-xxl/README.md

 Be aware of limited `monitoringartist/zabbix-agent-xxl-limited` functionalities:

-- zabbix agent provides only docker metrics, TLS fearures and Zabbix agent server IP check are disabled
+- zabbix agent provides only docker metrics (no host metrics), TLS features and Zabbix agent server IP check are disabled
-- zabbix-agent-xxl-limited container publish statistic information
+- zabbix-agent-xxl-limited container send statistic informations (Docker version, kernel version, execution driver, agent container start-up fatal errors, ...) to Google Analytics - data are used to improve Docker monitoring functionality and aggregated data might be published

 Source code of limited zabbix-agent is published in src directory.